 The nominee introduced his husband, who sat behind him, masked, in the hearing before the Senate Commerce Committee, saying, “I’m really proud to have him by my side.
 I also want to take this chance to thank him for his many sacrifices and his support in making it possible for me to pursue public service.”

-If confirmed, Pete Buttigieg would be the first out member of the LGBTQ+ committee to receive Senate confirmation for a Cabinet position.
+If confirmed, Pete Buttigieg would be the first out member of the LGBTQ+ community to receive Senate confirmation for a Cabinet position.
 During Donald Trump’s administration, Richard Grenell, who is gay, served briefly as acting director of national intelligence, a Cabinet-level post, but because he held the position on an interim basis, he did not require Senate confirmation for it.

 Buttigieg, the former mayor of South Bend, Ind., who sought the Democratic presidential nomination last year, also thanked President Joe Biden for nominating him to the lead the Department of Transportation and noted what he’d like to accomplish at the department.
 At 39, he’d be the youngest secretary of Transportation ever as well as the first millenial Cabinet member.